 Site name Reference Rationale for inclusion and any comments 2023 SHELAA Local Plan Mill Lane WI02 WK5 Well located to the existing settlement and close to services and facilities.
-Existing northern boundary can be reinforced to provide a natural boundary to the settlement.
-Land at Southwick Road / School Road WI03 WK6 Site can be delivered as an extension to the existing recent development at The Glebe, making use of walking and cycling routes
+Existing northern provide a natural boundary to the settlement.
+Land at Southwick Road / School Road WI03 WK6 Site can be delivered as an extension to the existing recent development at The Glebe, mak routes